amazonpay-labs/amazonpay-sample-app-v2/nodejs/README.md

 under the nodejs/keys/template directory to a directory directly under the nodejs/keys directory one level up.

-Prepare an application for this sample at [Seller Central](https://sellercentral.amazon.co.jp/) and [here](https://amazonpaycheckoutintegrationguide.s3. amazonaws.com/amazon-pay-checkout/get-set-up-for-integration.html#4-get-your-public-key-id) to obtain the Merchant ID, Public Key ID, Store ID, Store ID, and Private Key, respectively, and copy them to the following
+Prepare an application for this sample at [Seller Central](https://sellercentral-japan.amazon.com/) and [here](https://amazonpaycheckoutintegrationguide.s3.amazonaws.com/amazon-pay-checkout/get-set-up-for-integration.html#5-get-your-public-key-id) to obtain the Merchant ID, Public Key ID, Store ID, Store ID, and Private Key, respectively, and copy them to the following
   * Merchant ID: merchantId from nodejs/keys/keyinfo.js
-  * Public Key ID: publicKeyId in nodejs/keys/keyinfo.js Store ID: storeId in nodejs/keys/keyinfo.js * Private Key: storeId in nodejs/keys/keyinfo.js
+  * Public Key ID: publicKeyId in nodejs/keys/keyinfo.js
+  * Store ID: storeId in nodejs/keys/keyinfo.js
   * Private Key: nodejs/keys/privateKey.pem

 ## Configure https settings for web server
-[here](. /ssl/README.md) to create a key and certificate for https communication.
+[here](./ssl/README.md) to create a key and certificate for https communication.

 ## Install the dependent modules
 In this directory, execute the following command to install the dependent modules.